-07 Mar The Importance of Good Packaging Design in the Cannabis Industry
+The Importance of Great Cannabis Packaging Design

 The cannabis industry has come a long way in the last few years.
 These days, simply handing off your product in an unmarked baggie just doesn’t cut it.
 Legal reasons aside, your packaging needs to do a lot more marketing legwork than that!

 With so many products from so many different producers on dispensary shelves, the way you package your products can be a game changer.
-And with 64% of consumers buying products right off the shelf, without doing any research first, your chances of making the sale really does come down to one major factor…
+And with the majority of consumers buying products right off the shelf, without doing any research first, your chances of making the sale really does come down to one major factor…

 Cannabis Packaging Design

-So, what defines “good” packaging?
+So, what is “good” packaging?